-Phlebotomy certification is not a legal requirement in most states, but obtaining it is a clear depiction of your passion and motivation towards this job.
+Phlebotomy certification is only required in 3 states: Nevada, Louisiana and California.
+While not a legal requirement in most states, obtaining a certification is a clear depiction of your passion and motivation towards this job.
 It tells the employer you are really dedicated and interested in pursuing a career as a professional phlebotomist and can also be a door-opener to better paying jobs and other interesting opportunities.
 The certification also allows the employer to be confident in your skills and capabilities.

 Online certification courses are also available for people who are still keeping their day jobs or cannot attend classes due to financial or personal reasons.
 An online course is not that different from the conventional classroom experience and, contrary to common belief, the students will have the opportunity to practice in clinics and hospitals what they learn in class.

-The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, specimen processing, non-blood specimen collecting and laboratory operations.
+The phlebotomy certification test will most often include various aspects, such as the circulatory system, specimen collecting, the order of draw, specimen processing and various laboratory operations.
 It is also important to be aware of safety procedures and infection prevention.

 Individuals are interested in obtaining phlebotomy certification for financial reasons also, since certified professionals have a better salary potential than others.

 The salary and job outlook for phlebotomist’s is very promising, which is one of the reasons US News listed phlebotomy technician as one of it's 100 Best Jobs!